 I love to create mixed art on canvas and it’s no secret that Powertex products are my favourites.
 As a Powertex tutor I’ve tried lots of different types of projects.
-These are my Three Top Tips for using Powertex to create great mixed media art.
+These are three tips for using Powertex to create great mixed media art.

 Mixed Media Powertex canvas by Kore Sage